andrewpbray/course-materials-fall-2019/labs/04-wrangling.md

 mutate(day_of_week = wday(ymd(paste(year, month, day, set = "-")), label = T))
 ```

-6. Let’s consider any flight which has a departure delay of less than
-    five minutes to be “on time,” and flights that are delayed for more
-    than 5 minutes to be actually “delayed.”
-Given that, which month has
-    the lowest proportion of delayed flights? **Hint:** Create a new
-    variable that takes “on\_time” and “delayed” as values.

 7. The plot below displays the relationship between the mean arrival
     delay and the mean distance traveled by every plane in the data set.
     It also shows the total number of flights made by each plane by the